Our law firm knows where responsibility lies

 The height difference between passenger cars and trucks means that it doesn't take much more than speed and a wrong spin of the wheel to cause an underride accident.
 Multiple factors contribute directly to this type of collision and the tragic injuries that follow.

 - Throughout various times of the day, the sun can obstruct the vision of the truck driver, which can become very dangerous if the truck is carrying a large load or in the middle of turning.

 - Trucks cannot accelerate quickly, especially when changing lanes.
 They need to gain ample speed and room in order to change lanes safely and successfully.
 When they merge too slowly, drivers of cars behind them can have difficulty adjusting their speeds, increasing the likelihood of a collision.

 - Not using turn signals or hazard lights can easily cause an accident in any vehicle, but it is especially dangerous when operating a truck.
 Shifting speeds, merging, or making moves that require wide turns can cause a collision due to this sort of reckless driving.

 The tragedy of an underride accident is enough to devastate anyone involved.
 If you were the victim of an underride accident, you need time to heal and recover.
 Your recovery time shouldn't have to involve agonizing over legal paperwork when you are trying to regain damages from your wallet and your life.
 When these accidents occur, there may be several parties that are responsible for compensation.
 The driver, their employer's insurance company, and/or the specific cargo's insurance company may be liable.
 That's where we come in.

 When you're already the victim of an underride accident, you don't have to be the victim of legal injustice as well.
 Contact Chad Jones Law, P.C. for a free case consultation to begin fighting for the compensation you deserve.
 We're prepared to go to trial, and we won't charge you a cent unless we recover.
-You've already lost a great deal, so contact us and we will help you.
+You’ve already lost a great deal.
+Contact us.
+We can help you.